If you’re looking for one of the best restaurants in North Sydney, then look no further.

 Charlie & Franks offers amazing food, in a relaxed, homely environment.
 All the ingredients are sourced ethically and are as sustainable as possible.

-When it comes to Indian food, Lavendra is one of the greatest.
+When it comes to Indian food, Lavendra is one of the finest places on either side of the ‘Harbour.
 What we loved about Lavendra is that they offer a seasonal tasting menu, full of delicious food, but guests can also navigate the menu by themselves.

 When it comes to the food itself, the butter chicken and roasted macadamia nuts are extraordinary.
 There are also barbecued lamb cutlets, papri chaat, and samosa that will knock your socks off.